Scissors: Germany

 Germany was responsible for manufacturing just under 7% of global scissors exports in 2019.
-Often called “The City of Blades”, Solingen, in North Rhine-Westphalia, has been a center for the manufacturing of scissors since medieval times.
-At the end of the 18th century it’s estimated that there were over 300 scissorsmiths in Solingen.
+Often called "The City of Blades", Solingen, in North Rhine-Westphalia, has been a center for the manufacturing of scissors since medieval times.
+At the end of the 18th century it's estimated that there were over 300 scissorsmiths in Solingen.

-In 1995 the City of Solingen passed The Solingen Ordinance, an update to a 1930s law that decreed “Made in Solingen” stamps could only be applied to products almost entirely manufactured in the old industrial area of Solingen.
+In 1995 the City of Solingen passed The Solingen Ordinance, an update to a 1930s law that decreed "Made in Solingen" stamps could only be applied to products almost entirely manufactured in the old industrial area of Solingen.
 In 2019 this applied to approximately 150 companies making high-quality blades of all kinds, including scissors.

-Freidrich Herder, founded in Solingen in 1727, is one of the oldest scissors manufacturers still operating in Germany.
+Friedrich Herder, founded in Solingen in 1727, is one of the oldest scissors manufacturers still operating in Germany.

 Italy

 Premana, in Lecco Province, has its origins in ironworks and knife manufacturing beginning in the 16th century.
 In 1900 there were ten scissor manufacturing workshops, 20 in 1952 and 48 by 1960.
 Today, Consorzio Premax, an industrial partnership, organizes over 60 local companies involved in the manufacture of scissors for global markets.
 In 2019 Italy exported 3.5% of scissors manufactured globally.

 One of the oldest Premanese scissor manufacturing firms still in operation is Sanelli Ambrogio, which was founded in 1869.